golang/website/_content/blog/goroutine-leak-profiles.md

 	w.ch <- item
 }
 ```
-This issue is further exacerbated in practice, where such custom types are exposed
+This issue is further exacerbated in practice, where such custom types are only
-as APIs through interfaces, in this case, through the non-descript
+exported as interfaces, in this case, through the non-descript
 `Worker` type.
 Clients may not even be aware of the underlying implementation and,
 consequently, violate the implicit contract without realizing.